FarazPatankar/fpl-api-node/docs/introduction.md

 ## Cache

-* Outgoing http requests are cached by default for 30 mins.
+* Outgoing http requests are cached by default for 30 minutes.
 * Requests that will never change (such as finished gameweeks) will be cached forever.